When choosing foods to balance the doshas we consider the Gunas (or qualities) of the dosha and the food. You can find out more about he doshas here.

 Vata Balancing – Red lentil and roasted red pepper soup.

-Although lentils and pulses have astringent qualities, therefore very drying for Vata, red lentils, cooked until soft with spices to help the digestion, will combat this.
+Although lentils and pulses have astringent qualities, therefore very drying for Vata, red lentils, which are cooked sufficiently and adding spices to help the digestion, will combat this.

 - 50g Red lentils